Robin Preiss Glasser

-Biography
+Early life and education

 Glasser was raised in a Jewish family in Poughkeepsie, New York, one of four sisters including the children's writer Jacqueline Preiss Weitzman.
+She earned her high school diploma from the Professional Children's School in Manhattan while attending the apprentice program at the American Ballet Theatre school.

+Career

-She has had two successful careers, the first as a ballet dancer and the second as an illustrator.
-She began her career as a soloist with the Pennsylvania Ballet, until injury forced her to leave.
-She returned to school at age 30 and earned her Bachelor of Fine Arts from Parsons The New School for Design.
-After graduation, it took five years for her big break, when she was asked to illustrate Alexander, Who's Not (Do You Hear Me?
+Glasser was a professional ballet dancer before becoming an illustrator for children’s books.
+She was a soloist with the Pennsylvania Ballet until injuring her back.
+She returned to school at age 30 and earned her Bachelor of Fine Arts from Parsons School of Design/The New School.

+It was five years of odd-job illustration work after graduating from Parsons before Glasser was asked to illustrate Alexander, Who's Not (Do You Hear Me?
 I Mean It!)
 Going to Move by Judith Viorst, published by Atheneum Books in 1995.
-It was a sequel to the extraordinarily successful Alexander and the Terrible, Horrible, No Good, Very Bad Day (Atheneum, 1972) and Glasser worked "in the style of Ray Cruz," the original illustrator.
+It was a sequel to the successful Alexander and the Terrible, Horrible, No Good, Very Bad Day (Atheneum, 1972).
 She and her sister, Jacqueline Weitzman, collaborated on You Can't Take a Balloon Into the Metropolitan Museum, which featured an adventure through the streets of New York City and was named an ALA Notable Book for 1998.
-(You Can't Take a Balloon is Glasser's second-published title in the Library of Congress catalog.)
-Since then she has illustrated picture books with writers including radio star Garrison Keillor, poet Elizabeth Garton Scanlon, and Sarah Ferguson, Duchess of York.
+Twenty years later, the Children's Literature Association (ChLA) gave the book a Phoenix Picture Book Award.
+Glasser went on to illustrate picture books with writers including radio star Garrison Keillor, poet Elizabeth Garton Scanlon, and Sarah Ferguson, Duchess of York.